dabamos/openadms-node/README.md

 ```

 ## Manual
-The [https://www.dabamos.de/manual/index.html](on-line manual) is available on
+The [on-line manual](https://www.dabamos.de/manual/index.html) is available on
 the project website.

 ## Licence